Gedaliah Bublick: Biography

 In 1900, Bublick went to Paris to help a group of Białystok families trying to gain entry to Argentina under the Baron de Hirsch Fund.
 After obtaining the appropriate visas, Bublick joined the group for three years as a Hebrew teacher for their children.

 In 1904 Bublick left Argentina for the United States where he began working for the New York Orthodox Yiddish newspaper, Yiddishe Tageblatt (The Jewish Daily Page).
 He was a vociferous opponent of Reform and Conservative Judaism.
 In 1915, he was appointed editor-in-chief of the Yiddishe Tageblatt.

 As a young man, Bublick drifted away from traditional Jewish life for the Haskalah (Enlightenment) Movement, but eventually returned to religion and became a staunch advocate for Orthodox Judaism.
 In his book Min Hametzar, he predicted massive intermarriage and detected danger in the Conservative movement.
 He wrote "It's a battle between Harvard and Volozhin."

-A street in the Ramot neighborhood of Jerusalem is named for Bublick.
+A street in the Ramot neighborhood of Jerusalem, and a street in the New North neighborhood of Tel Aviv, are named for Bublick.